greggcorp/Greggcorp/colophon.md

 The type is set in [Inter](https://fonts.google.com/specimen/Inter?query=inter) by Rasmus Andersson and is served by [Google Fonts](https://fonts.google.com/).
 Icons throughout the site are served by [Font Awesome](https://fontawesome.com/).

-This site uses RSS to share new posts to Mastodon via [IFTTT](https://ifttt.com/).
-New content is also shared via RSS to [Buttondown](https://buttondown.email/) to create newsletter updates, which you can subscribe to below.
+This site uses RSS to share new posts with [Buttondown](https://buttondown.email/) to create newsletter updates, which you can subscribe to below.